material-motion-archive/runtime-android/README.md

 Performers will often perform their actions over a period of time or while an interaction is active.
 These types of performers are called continuous performers.

-A continuous performer is able to affect the active state of the scheduler by generating is-active tokens.
-The scheduler is considered active so long as an is-active token exists and has not been terminated.
+A continuous performer is able to affect the active state of the runtime by generating is-active tokens.
+The runtime is considered active so long as an is-active token exists and has not been terminated.
 Continuous performers are expected to terminate a token when its corresponding work has completed.